 “The internal linking structure can have a big impact on usability and on search performance.
 There are two big opportunities for using advanced techniques to determine good internal links.
 The first one is to be able to forecast the best page for users based either on goal completion metrics or some other analysis of good navigation paths.
 The other opportunity is to determine an internal linking structure to maximise the flow of link authority metrics from pages with high authority to pages that need high authority.”

-Machine Learning software can obtain insights from data and create models based on these insights.
-By creating a spreadsheet that contains relevant labeled information (e.g., links, sessions, category pages), you’ll have more data and be able to extract more detailed patterns.
+Machine learning software can obtain insights from data and create models based on these insights.
+By creating a spreadsheet that contains relevant labelled information (e.g. links, sessions, category pages), you’ll have more data and be able to extract more detailed patterns.